Athou/commafeed-browser-extension/README.md

 -   open CommaFeed in a new tab
 -   open next unread article in a new tab

+It will also allow opening tabs in the background ("b" keyboard shortcut).

 ## Download

 -   Chrome: https://chrome.google.com/webstore/detail/commafeed/bpbfpjiciblcfeganojjkfapnllbhdga